Scalable Robust Matrix Recovery: Frank-Wolfe Meets Proximal Methods: FW-T Method for Penalized Problem

-In Section \ref{subsec:reformulation}, we reformulate problem \eqref{eqn:penalized_prob_main} into the form of \eqref{eqn:general_constr} so that Frank-Wolfe method can be applied.
-In Section \ref{sec:FW-penalized}, we apply Frank-Wolfe method directly to the reformulated problem, achieving linear per-iteration cost and $O(1/k)$ convergence in function value.
+In Section \ref{subsec:reformulation}, we reformulate problem \eqref{eqn:penalized_prob_main} into the form of \eqref{eqn:general_constr} so that the Frank-Wolfe method can be applied.
+In Section \ref{sec:FW-penalized}, we apply the Frank-Wolfe method directly to the reformulated problem, achieving linear per-iteration cost and $O(1/k)$ convergence in function value.
 However, because it updates the sparse term one element at a time, it converges very slowly on typical numerical examples.
 In Section \ref{sec:FW-T}, we introduce our FW-T method, which resolves this issue.
-Our FW-T method essentially exploits the Frank-Wolfe step to handle the nuclear norm and proximal gradient step to handle the $\ell_1$-norm, while retaining cheap iteration cost and convergence guarantees.
+Our FW-T method essentially exploits the Frank-Wolfe step to handle the nuclear norm and a proximal gradient step to handle the $\ell_1$-norm, while keeping iteration cost low and retaining convergence guarantees.